Alex Grimes

 The quality is not so good as they were taken with a miniature 35mm film camera.

-Photo of Alex and Roy discussing voyage on quaysideAlex and Roy on Wells quayside discussing voyage and possible press coverage with my great uncle Frank Barrett and his wife Jean.
+Photo of Alex and Roy discussing voyage on quaysideAlex and Roy on Wells quayside discussing voyage and possible press coverage with my great uncle Frank Barrett and his wife Nora.
 Both Alex and Roy were against any publicity for the voyage, other than coverage in the local newspaper.

 Photo of Launching jolly boat for visitorAlex and Roy launching jolly boat in Wells Harbour to take someone across to the Trinui.
 It wasn't me, although I did get across eventually and slept overnight on board; quite an adventure for a sixteen year old.